-Collection 14, located in Washington, D.C.’s 14th Street Corridor, is one of the most significant Washington landmark redevelopment projects.
-The block-long redevelopment required the purchase of multiple landmark addresses, including the former Martha’s Table headquarters, to create a mixed-use project featuring residential, retail, office, and events & art space.
+Collection 14, located in Washington, D.C.’s 14th Street Corridor, is one of the most significant landmark redevelopment projects.
+The block-long redevelopment required the purchase of multiple addresses, including the former Martha’s Table headquarters, to create a mixed-use project featuring residential, retail, office, and events & art space.

 The project consists of a one-story below-grade basement that extends approximately 22-feet below ground surface with a foundation using zero lot line construction.
 A complex Support of Excavation (SOE) system utilized soldier pile lagging with temporary raker supports and underpinning to support existing facades and an existing structure along the southern edge of the excavation.

 The SOE system also included a back-lagging condition that consisted of installing timber laggings on the backside of the soldier piles.
 The back-lagging condition, rakers and underpinning required custom waterproof detailing to the SOE system to ensure watertight protection.

 The foundation included a continuous, thickened mat slab that could accumulate groundwater under the foundation.
 A fully encapsulated, bathtub waterproofing system was required to protect the foundation from the buildup of hydrostatic pressure and groundwater infiltration.

 Additionally, the system had to serve as a contaminant barrier to further protect the subsurface building envelope against residual contamination from a former gas station and former adjacent dry cleaner.